|

 tradition now known as the National Pantomime.
 The first production,

-"Jack and the Beanstalk,
+in 1941, "Jack and the Beanstalk,

-was in keeping with the tradition of English Theatre from
+was in keeping with the traditionof English Theatre from

 where it came to Jamaica.
 In that form, a tale of childhood